 The United States recognized Singapore's independence from Malaysia in 1965 and has had formal diplomatic relations with Singapore since 1966.
 This year marks 50 years of U.S.-Singapore diplomatic relations.
 The United States and Singapore have a comprehensive relationship with productive cooperation on economic, political, and security issues.
 Singapore's support for regional cooperation harmonizes with U.S. policy in the region, forming a solid basis for amicable relations between the two countries.
 In early 2012, the United States and Singapore held the first meeting of their Strategic Partnership Dialogue, followed by a ministerial meeting that introduced new mechanisms to further strengthen partnership and cooperation for the benefit of the Asia-Pacific region, including the Third Country Training Program (TCTP), a joint technical assistance program for developing countries.
 TCTP projects have been ongoing since 2012 and focused on training officials in the sub-Mekong region in the areas of environment, health, urban planning, and disaster management.
 The second Strategic Partnership Dialogue was held in Singapore on January 27, 2014 and the third will take place in Washington on February 12, 2015.

-There are a large number of Americans living in Singapore with almost 2,000 U.S. companies established in the country, a large number of which use Singapore as their regional headquarters.
+There are a large number of Americans living in Singapore with approximately 3,600 U.S. companies established in the country, a large number of which use Singapore as their regional headquarters.
 Many Singaporeans visit and study in the United States.
 The U.S. Government sponsors visitors from Singapore each year under the International Visitor Program; provides Fulbright awards to enable selected American professors to teach or conduct research at the National University of Singapore and the Institute of Southeast Asian Studies; awards scholarships to outstanding Singaporean students for graduate studies at American universities and to American students to study in Singapore; and sponsors programs related to American culture in Singapore.
 The East-West Center and private American organizations, such as the Asia and Ford Foundations, also fund exchanges involving Singaporeans.

 U.S. Assistance to Singapore